claratsm/Human-Genomic-Epidemiology-Asian-Course-2022/Introduction-to-PLINK.md

 head practical1.map
 ```
 MAP file stores the variant information and must contain as many markers as are in the PED file.<br>
-It contains no header line and each line describes a single marker and contain 4 columns:
+It contains no header line and each line describes a single marker with 4 columns:

 > 1. Chromosome code (1-22, 23/X, 24/Y, 25/XY, 26/MT; '0' indicates unknown)<br>
 > 2. Variant identifier<br>